 Important: Tip your wheelchair attendant(s).
 Many wheelchair attendants in the US are paid below minimum wage.

-You will need to wait to leave your aircraft until other passengers have deplaned.
+Wait to leave your aircraft until other passengers have deplaned.
 A wheelchair attendant will be waiting for you and will take you to your next flight.

 If you need to use the restroom on the way to your connecting flight, state that you are a traveler with a disability and you need to stop at a restroom.
-The wheelchair attendant will take you to a restroom that is on the way to your connecting flight's departure gate.
+The wheelchair attendant will take you to a restroom that is on the way to your departure gate.
 In the US, by law, your attendant does not have to take you to a place where you can buy food.

 At Your Destination Airport